data-lessons/SQL-business/_episodes/03-sql-aggregation.md

 We'll see that they don't add up to the total!
 That's because SQL doesn't automatically include NULL values in a negative conditional statement.
-So if we are quering "not x", then SQL divides our data into three categories: 'x', 'not NULL, not x' and NULL; then, returns the 'not NULL, not x' group.
+So if we are querying "not x", then SQL divides our data into three categories: 'x', 'not NULL, not x' and NULL; then, returns the 'not NULL, not x' group.
 Sometimes this may be what we want - but sometimes we may want the missing values included as well!
 In that